botlabs-gg/yagpdb-docs-v2/content/docs/reference/custom-command-examples.md

 This command is to be placed in the welcome message.
 It filters out people with invites in their name.
-Make sure that the checkbox **Censor server invites in usernames?** and the ban command are enabled on your server.  and the ban command are enabled on your server.&#x20;
+Make sure that the checkbox **Censor server invites in usernames?** and the ban command are enabled on your server.
 You might not want the response for the executed command to show.
 You can suppress the response of a command like the following: